 - Baumarkts: Obi, Hornbach, etc.

 In addition to these big brands, every city has small shops/studios which specialize in kitchens and their designs.
-The prices are usually higher there, but so the quality of furniture and consultation.
-Don’t look for a cheap kitchen set up there, the price will be in the middle, to upper segment.
+The prices are usually higher there, but so are the quality of furniture and consultation.
+Don’t look for a cheap kitchen set up there, the price will be in the middle, to the upper segment.

 If you need items for a bedroom we recommend Dänisches Bettenlager, they have the most affordable and quality products at the same time.